CA-APM/ca-apm-example-docker-tomcat/README.md

 ## Configuration
 * Copy the relevant lines from the supplied [Dockerfile](Dockerfile) into the Dockerfile of your application.
+* Copy `setenv.sh` into your Docker build directory or merge with your existing `setenv.sh`
 * In your Dockerfile set the environment variables ``INTROSCOPE_VERSION`` to the the version of the Introscope Agent that you downloaded.
 * Set the environment variables ``EM_HOST``, ``EM_PORT`` to point to your CA APM Enterprise Manager and supply an ``AGENT_NAME``.
 You can do this directly in the Dockerfile when you build the image, from the command line when you start the container or a config file for e.g. [Docker Compose](http://www.docker.com/products/docker-compose).